bryant-treacle/auditbeat-4-security-onion/README.md

 sudo so-elasticsearch-restart
 ```
 ## Installing Auditbeat on Linux Server
+#### Manager Node
+Prior to installing Filebeat on the Linux server, run the `so-allow` command to allow beats endpoints to connect.

 #### Download the appropriate Auditbeat package for your opertating system from the Downloads tab in the Security Onion Console interface.